McAllen Workers Compensation Lawyers

 Over the years, we have received numerous inquiries from McAllen injury victims about how workers comp works, so we will attempt to address some of the most common questions we receive.

-One common question is whether an employee can receive both workers comp and Social Security Disability Insurance (SSDI) benefits for a single injury.
+One common question is whether an employee can receive workers comp and Social Security Disability Insurance (SSDI) benefits for a single injury.
 The answer is often yes, but your compensation cannot, in most cases, exceed a certain portion of your total pre-injury wages.

-Consult a McAllen Workers Comp Attorney
+Consult a McAllen Workers Compensation Attorney